 The administrative structure around and within the Joint College is multi-layered and complicated.
-Faculty members are appointed through either FSU or FAMU with some appointed on funds within the Joint College and some appointed on funds entirely within FSU.
+Faculty members are appointed through either FSU or FAMU with some appointed on funds within the Joint College, managed through FAMU, and some appointed on funds entirely within FSU.
 See section II.A.5 for details.

 Faculty members and staff report to the Dean of the Joint College.
 The dean, by agreement, is always an FSU faculty member.
 An Associate Dean, by agreement, is always a FAMU faculty member.
 The dean reports jointly to the provosts of FAMU and FSU.
 The provosts report to their respective presidents, who in turn report to their respective institutional boards.
-The Board of Governors and the Chancellor coordinate the institutional boards.
-The relationship between the institutional boards and Board of Governors appears to be evolving.
-The Board of Governors reports to the Governor of Florida and interacts closely with the legislature.
+The Board of Governors is the constitutional governing board for the State University System of Florida, which, under Article IX, Section 7 of the Florida Constitution, establishes the duties and responsibilities of the institutional boards.
+The members of the Board of Governors are appointed by the Governor and interact closely with the Governor and the Florida Legislature.

 The dean works closely with the Joint Management Council that consists of the provosts, presidents and CFOs of the two parent organizations.
 Prior to the dissolution of the Board of Regents, the Chancellor also sat on the Council.
-Many Joint College faculty members contend that issues were dealt with in a timely manner when the Council included the "tie-break" vote.
+Many Joint College faculty members contend that issues were dealt with in a timely manner when the Council included the "tie-break" vote of the Chancellor.
 We note that recently the provosts of FAMU and FSU have been meeting together with the Dean of the Joint College on a monthly basis and it is felt that this is improving the ability to communicate with the parent organizations and accomplish needed changes.